 Read a few books that will help you better understand sales and how you can excel.
 A classic is Dale Carnegie’s How to Win Friends & Influence People.
 Another book I recommend is Patrick Lencioni’s Getting Naked.
 Sounds sort of funny, but it really is a foundational work that helps you understand how to bring value and build relationships.
 A third book to read is The Fine Art of Small Talk by Debra Fine, which addresses your feelings of being shy and introverted.
 It completely rocked my paradigm.
 All three of these are quick, easy reads.

-To round out your journey expanding your knowledge of sales, watch some webinars and the movie Glengarry Glen Ross.
+To round out your journey expanding your knowledge of sales, watch our webinars and review our resources.

 By incorporating all these different elements and resources you will stretch.
 They build upon each other providing a core knowledge base to improve your ability to shine in your new position.
 Utilize affirmations to stop thinking of yourself as shy and introverted, and embrace the realization of yourself as a woman with powerful solutions to offer your clients.